stud0709/OneMoreSecret/README.md

 ## Setting Things Up
 You will need a smartphone with Android 12 (API 31) or higher, a fingerprint sensor and a HID Bluetooth Profile (there is an [app](https://play.google.com/store/apps/details?id=com.rdapps.bluetoothhidtester&hl=en&gl=US) to test that).

-⚠️ As the whole thing relies on Android OS and hardware security mechanisms, and every manufacturer has his own hard- and software behind the key store implemntation, it's a good idea to choose a smartphone from a renowned manufacturer.
+⚠️ As the whole thing relies on Android OS and hardware security mechanisms, and every manufacturer has his own hard- and software behind the key store implementation, it's a good idea to choose a smartphone from a renowned manufacturer.
 We have also seen compatibility issues with older phones which received an Android OS upgrade, but seem to have the older key store under the hood.

 On your Android smartphone, you will need to set up the fingerprint authentification from your system settings.

-If your password database is on your decktop PC, you will also need [omsCompanion](https://github.com/stud0709/oms_companion). omsCompanion will transfer your encrypted data to your phone.
+If your password database is on your decktop PC, you will also need [omsCompanion](https://github.com/stud0709/oms_companion). omsCompanion will generate QR codes from your encrypted data, making it readable for your phone.
 You can also use it to encrypt your secrets with the public key.

 Once the password has been decrypted, you can auto-type it back to your PC.
 For this to work, OneMoreSecret acts as a bluetooth keyboard.
-See auto-type help page in the app for more details.
+See [auto-type](./autotype.md) help page in the app for more details.

 ## Roadmap and Bugs
 For feature requests and bug report, please open a [GitHub Issue](https://github.com/stud0709/OneMoreSecret/issues).
+You can also send me a feedback mail from the app menu.

 ## Credits
 Images:
 - [android png from pngtree.com](https://pngtree.com/so/android)

-Many thanks to the folks whose projects helped me to find my way through HID and encryption challenges:
+Many thanks to the folks whose projects helped me to find my way through HID, encryption and other challenges:
 - [Aleksander-Drewnicki](https://github.com/Aleksander-Drewnicki/BLE_HID_EXAMPLE)
 - [Eleccelerator](https://eleccelerator.com/tutorial-about-usb-hid-report-descriptors/)
 - [misterpki](https://github.com/misterpki/selfsignedcert)